2-Quart Collapsible Water Canteen

-The Marine Corps Plate Carrier Generation III improves mobility and fit of the legacy Plate Carrier.
+The Marine Corps Plate Carrier Generation III (PC Gen III) improves mobility and fit of the legacy PC.

 An alternate cummerbund configuration adds a cummerbund with soft ballistic and hard plastic inserts and side plate pockets with soft ballistic inserts to the SPCS base vest assembly.

 Non-Side Plate Carrier Configuration

 The most basic configuration of the SPCS consists of the front and rear carriers with soft ballistic inserts, two shoulder straps, four attachment straps, four quick release buckles, and the quick release cable.
 The side plate carriers are not worn in this configuration.

 Side Plate Carrier Configuration

 For increased protection, left and right side plate carriers with soft ballistic inserts can be added to the SPCS base vest assembly.